jbchen2/Rice-Cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
-What is the advantage of a jump box?..
+What is the advantage of a jump box?\
 The aspect of security a load balancer protects is availability.
 The advantage of a jump box is access control.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.
-- What does Filebeat watch for?..
+- What does Filebeat watch for?\
 Filebeat watches out for changes in log files.
-- What does Metricbeat record?..
+- What does Metricbeat record?\
 System metrics such as CPU usage and memory usage.

 The configuration details of each machine may be found below.